How to Identify a Toxic Culture and 13 Ways to Fix It

 Through an analysis of hundreds of studies, the MIT researchers found evidence of three key drivers of toxic culture:

-Here are strategies to address each driver of culture.
+We have strategies to address each of these drivers of culture.

 - Report progress.
 Transparency — first in admitting there’s an issue, then in publicly pursuing solutions — is key to success.
 From there, leaders will want to monitor and report progress on their cultural aspirations.
 While it can be hard to quantify, consider turnover rates, diversity initiative successes and brand image.